Install Infinite Scale on a Server

 Install Infinite Scale using Docker Compose on a server for production use.
 The aim of this guide is to be up and running as fast as possible using a deployment setup that includes Infinite Scale and web office applications for document collaboration for home usage or small businesses.
 It also uses valid certificates from Letsencrypt.

-Some decisions and steps need to be taken in order when setting up and configuring the server.
-We therefore highly recommend reading the guide and not just trying to copy paste commands. |
+There are several decisions and steps that need to be taken when setting up and configuring the server.
+We strongly recommend that you read the manual and not just try to copy and paste commands. |

 This guide references the latest rolling version of Infinite Scale. |